Dubrovnik & Islands holidays

 Bargain buys

-Down by Dubrovnik’s old harbour, stalls piled with exquisite lacework, lavender-scented bags and carnival masks huddle alongside the city walls.
-This is a top spot for local artists, too, who come here to peddle their sketches of the city.
-On weekday mornings, try Dubrovnik’s open-air market in Gunduliceva Poljana Square, where farmers sell pungent cheeses and knuckles of smoked ham.
-Cavtat Market is another good bet for local produce – it’s right next to the station, and is on every day.
+Swing by Dubrovnik’s old harbour for stalls selling art – you’ll often see local artists trying to flaunt their sketches of the day – exquisite lacework, lavender-scented bags, and carnival masks.
+On weekday mornings, head to Gundulićeva Poljana’s open‑air market for local cheese and smoked ham.
+And for more fresh picks, Cavtat Market is another good bet for local produce – it’s right next to the station, and is on every day.

 Mid-range buys